MRtrix3/mrtrix3/docs/getting_started/commands/mrtransform.rst

 -  **-template image** reslice the input image to match the specified template image grid.

 -  **-midway_space** reslice the input image to the midway space.
 Requires either the -template or -warp option.
-If used with -template option the image will be resliced onto the grid halfway between the input and template.
+If used with -template and -linear option the input image will be resliced onto the grid halfway between the input and template.
 If used with the -warp option the input will be warped to the midway space defined by the grid of the input warp (i.e. half way between image1 and image2)

 -  **-interp method** set the interpolation method to use when reslicing (choices: nearest, linear, cubic, sinc.
 Default: cubic).